Helping Student in Distress

 Faculty and staff resources

 Faculty and staff are in good positions to recognize students who are in distress.
-Counseling Services’ staff wants to support your efforts by providing this practical information about how to identify distressed students and to make referrals to Counseling Services or other crisis support services.
+We are committed to fostering student success through a proactive collaborative, and systematic approach.
+Counseling Services’ staff wants to support your efforts by providing this practical information about how to identify distressed students and report students of concern to Counseling Services, or other support services.

 Seek emergency help immediately if a student is talking about direct harm to self or others or acting in a bizarre or disruptive manner.
 The following list of phone numbers represents local support options in case of an emergency.